Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Flame Tornado.md

 **Demo of a flame tornado** - Watch a tornado form under the effects of moving air.

-Last initially checked on 2023-02-18 by Peter Methley (pm631@cam.ac.uk) and double-checked on
+Last initially checked on 2024-02-15 by Chiara Cordeiro (cd796@cam.ac.uk) and double-checked on 2024-02-15 by Vlad Penzyev (vp410@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->